How to quickly think of ideas in IELTS writing.

 Four key points to consider

 2. Having specific ideas are important.
 If your ideas are too general you could lose marks in task response.
-Analyse the task question well by picking out the keywords making sure you understand it, then think of ideas directly connected to the issues in the task question.
+Analyse the task question well.
+Make sure you understand what to write about and then pick out the keywords.
+Then think of ideas directly connected to the issues in the task question.

 3. Do not write too many ideas.
-In IELTS essays you only need one idea per paragraph, which can be developed through explaining and giving an example.
-The official IELTS marking criteria says: ‘presents a clear central topic within each paragraph’
+In IELTS essays you only need one main idea per paragraph, which can be developed through explaining and giving an example.
+The official IELTS marking criteria for Band 7 coherence and cohesions says: ‘presents a clear central topic within each paragraph’

 4. Do not panic.
-Many students while practising can think of ideas easily and can discuss them, however, in the IELTS exam they suddenly go blank and their brain stops working.
+Many students while practising can think of ideas easily and can discuss them, however, in the IELTS exam their brain stops working.
 This is due to stress.
 You will need to manage your stress levels in the exam otherwise your brain will just melt.

 2. Asking yourself questions: This technique is very useful for getting ideas quickly, imagine talking to a friend over a coffee and you are discussing the topic, ask lots of questions and keep asking ‘why?’ make notes as ideas come up.